 - “Thanks be to God” – Glasgow priest celebrates as blanket ban overturned

 EDINBURGH (24 March 2021) – The Scottish government’s treatment of churches during the pandemic has been unlawful – so ruled Lord Braid in a judgment handed down today from Scotland’s top civil court.
-A coalition of 27 faith leaders, alongside Glasgow priest Canon Tom White, had challenged the proportionality of the ban in a legal challenge did what heard on March 11 th -12 th .
+A coalition of 27 faith leaders, alongside Glasgow priest Canon Tom White, had challenged the proportionality of the ban in a legal challenge that was heard on March 11th-12th.
 The ruling could prevent similar blanket bans on public worship from being imposed in the future by Holyrood.

-The government announced a major concession the night before the judgment, stating in parliament that churches would reopen with a cap of 50 worshipers this Friday.
+The government announced a major concession the night before the judgment, stating in parliament that churches would reopen with a cap of 50 worshippers this Friday.

 Human rights experts at ADF UK had supported Canon Tom’s case with the Let Us Worship campaign.

 The court noted that churches had been treated unfairly in comparison to other public places, which had been allowed to open throughout the latest lockdown.
 Even cinemas have been opened for the purposes of Sheriff Court jury trials.

 Lord Braid also rejected the government’s argument that believers could simply worship online.
 The Catholic Church, for one, considers sacraments, which must take place in person, to be essential.

 “While some people may derive some benefit from being able to observe on-line services, it is undeniable that certain aspects of certain faiths simply cannot take place, at all, under the current legislative regime,” read the decision issued by Lord Braid.